-The samples selected for use in the Official Panel are tested by at least two laboratories prior to use to establish an expected result range and to ensure the sample is appropriate for use.
+The samples selected for use in the Official Panel are tested by at least two laboratories prior to use to establish an expected result range and to ensure the samples are appropriate for use.
 Testing is also done to ensure homogeneity and stability of the samples.
 Despite this thorough screening of samples, there may occasionally be a sample which produces an unexpected result.
-This may be attributed by several factors:
+This may be attributed to one or many factors:

-- The sample may have deteriorated. - The sample may have lost activity and the result fall outside the fit-for-purpose cut off limits for a test. - The sample may demonstrate bi-modal distribution patterns in its result. i.e. half the laboratories will report a result and the other half may report another result. - The sample may be inappropriate for statistical evaluation.
+- The sample may have deteriorated. - The sample may have lost activity and the result falls outside the fit-for-purpose cut off limits for a test. - The sample may demonstrate bi-modal distribution patterns in its result. i.e. half the laboratories will report a result and the other half may report another result. - The sample may be inappropriate for statistical evaluation.

 When a sample produces an unexpected result, this will be documented as a non-conformance and the sample will be removed from use.
-Affected laboratories will be informed via the report that the sample has not performed as expected and results for that sample will not be used in classifying laboratories.
-The entire sample panel may also be re-issued to laboratories due to a major non-conformance of the panel.
+Affected participants will be informed via the report that the sample has not performed as expected and results for that sample will not be used in classifying participants.
+The entire sample panel may also be re-issued to participants if a major non-conformance of the panel has been identified.

-Laboratory Error Fee
+Participant Error Fee

-If an Official Report is to be amended due to an error made by a Laboratory, e.g., transcription error or due to miscommunication by the Laboratory, that Laboratory will be issued a \$350.00 AUD invoice to cover the costs of amending and re-issuing the Official Reports.
-The \$350.00 AUD fee will be for 1 test.
-If multiple tests are impacted (multiple test rounds are to be amended), the \$350.00 AUD fee will be multiplied by the number of tests impacted.
-Reports will not be amended under any circumstances if retest samples have been dispatched.
+If an Official Report is to be amended due to an error made by a participant, e.g., transcription error or due to miscommunication by the participant, that participant will be issued a \$400.00 AUD invoice to cover the costs of amending and re-issuing the Official Report.
+The \$400.00 AUD fee will be for 1 test.
+If multiple tests are impacted (multiple test rounds are to be amended), the \$400.00 AUD fee will be multiplied by the number of tests impacted.

-It is the client's responsibility to check for transcription errors, that emails are being sent to the correct email address (Anqap.quality@agriculture.vic.gov.au), and to please keep in mind that ANQAP will send the client an email confirming receipt of results.
-If the client does not receive this email in a timely manner, then it is very likely that ANQAP did not receive the results.
+It is the participant's responsibility to check for transcription errors, that emails are being sent to the correct email address (Anqap.quality@agriculture.vic.gov.au), and to please keep in mind that ANQAP will send the participant an email confirming receipt of results.
+If the participant does not receive this email in a timely manner, then it is very likely that ANQAP did not receive the results.
 If this is the case, please contact ANQAP immediately.